Mohammad-Hossein Shahriar

-His most important work, Heydar Babaya Salam is considered to be the pinnacle in Azerbaijani literature which gained great popularity in the Turkic world and was translated to more than 30 languages.
+His most important work, Heydar Babaya Salam, is considered to be the pinnacle of Azerbaijani literature which gained great popularity in the Turkic world and was translated to more than 30 languages.

 Contrary to many other figures of his time, Shahriar barely involved himself with political problems and ideologies.
 He was, however, known for his avid nationalism; in his work, numerous metaphors commending Persepolis, Zoroaster and Ferdowsi are made.
+Many of his writings were also motived by his religious beliefs, and he composed very popular poems in praise of Ali ibn Abi Talib, the first Imam of Shia Islam.

 Biography

 Mohammad Hossein Shahriar was one of the first Azerbaijanis of Iran to write a significant collection of poetry in the Azerbaijani language.
 Born in 1906 in Tabriz, he received his elementary education, including the Divan of Hafez, under his father's supervision.
-Shahriar’s first formal education was at the Motahari (former Mansoor High School) Secondary School in Tabriz.
+Shahriar's first formal education was at the Motahhari (former Mansoor High School) Secondary School in Tabriz.
 He subsequently studied at the Dar-ol-Fonoun (former higher education school) in Tehran.
 Although he studied medicine in college, he dropped out just before getting his diploma and went to Khorasan, where he found a job as a notary public and bank clerk.
 He returned to Tehran in 1935 and started working in the Agricultural Bank of Iran.

+During the 1945–1946 Soviet occupation of Iranian Azerbaijan and ascendancy of the separatist Azerbaijani Democratic Party, Shahriar composed poems in glorification of Iran's national unity.

-He also received an honorary Ph.D. degree from University of Tabriz in Literature.
+He received an honorary professorship from the University of Tabriz in literature in 1967.

 He initially published his poems under his given name, Behjat, but later chose the name Shahriar.
 He published his first book of poems in 1929.
-His poems are mainly influenced by Hafez, a famous Persian poet, and Khasta Qasim, an old Azerbaijani poet.
+His poems were mainly influenced by Hafez, a famous Persian poet, and Khasta Qasim, an old Azerbaijani poet.

 His most famous work in Azerbaijani is Heydar Babaya Salam, published in 1954, which won immense popularity and has been translated into more than 30 languages and numerous plays all over the world.